The Story of Ink Rooms

 Aside from its surroundings, the Ink Rooms building itself blends old and new with rustic, exposed brickwork and floor to ceiling windows.
 It now offers 37 inspiring office and studio spaces, a welcoming entrance, access to a private terrace, and a stunning communal area that makes for the perfect spot for a casual meeting or to welcome clients.

 What's more, Ink Rooms has enviable digital infrastructure.
-Achieving a Gold WiredScore certificated rating means that there's superfast Wi-Fi throughout the building, making downloading that WeTransfer 100 percent pain-free.
+There's superfast Wi-Fi throughout the building, making downloading that WeTransfer 100 percent pain-free.